 - Advancement of our institutional mission while supporting professional and personal growth.

 Rest assured that UNMH provides excellent care.
 We're accredited by The Joint Commission – the nation's largest independent, nonprofit health care accrediting agency – in recognition of our commitment to quality improvement and patient safety.

-We also earned Healthgrades Distinguished Hospital Award for Clinical Excellence™ award in 2016.
+We also earned Healthgrades Distinguished Hospital Award for Clinical Excellence™ award in both 2016 and 2017.
 This distinction recognizes UNMH's performance in the top five percent nationally for overall clinical excellence – based on mortality and complication rates for common inpatient procedures and conditions.

 Mill Levy & County Support